TIPS & GUIDES

 Kitchen Layout & Architecture

 Your kitchen layout helps determine the kind of range hood you need.
 Your range may be on an interior or exterior wall, with or without ductwork leading outside.
 If you have a multi-storied home and your range is on an interior wall, a ducted range hood may not be possible.
 In a very old home, ductwork renovations may be too big an expense.
+This is somewhere that a convertible range hood can be very beneficial.

 You may have cabinetry or an architectural feature over your cooktop, requiring a low-profile or hidden range hood.
 Or your range might be located on an island, where your range hood needs to come down from the ceiling.